 We expect to continue to use cash flows from operations to finance our working capital needs and to develop and grow our business.
-In addition to our stock repurchase program, we are considering a variety of alternative potential uses for our remaining cash balances and our cash flows from operations.
+In addition to our stock repurchase program and our recently completed modified "Dutch Auction" tender offer, we are considering a variety of alternative potential uses for our remaining cash balances and our cash flows from operations.
 These alternative potential uses include additional stock repurchases, repayments of long-term debt, the payment of dividends and acquisitions.